 In December 2016, Tacoma/Pierce County joined seven other cities across the country in a national research project to address the intersection of racism and homelessness, led by the Center for Social Innovation (C4).
 One manifestation of the nation’s current racial realities is that people of color are disproportionately represented in the homeless population.
 Black people in particular are more likely to become homeless than people of other racial and ethnic backgrounds.
 Although Black people comprise 13% of the US population and 26% of those living in poverty, they account for more than 40% of the nation’s overall homeless population.
 This disparity suggests that poverty rates alone do not explain the over-representation of Black Americans in the homeless population.

-The Tacoma/Lakewood/Pierce County Continuum of Care developed and implements the Plan to End Homelessness.
-The plan contains the goals and priorities of the Continuum to make homelessness rare, brief and non-recurring in Pierce County.
+Pierce County Human Services, in collaboration with the Tacoma-Pierce County Continuum of Care and local jurisdictions developed and implemented the Pierce County Five-Year Plan to Address Homelessness in 2020.
+The plan contains the goals and priorities of the County to address homelessness with a regional approach to make homelessness rare, brief and non-recurring.

 Plan to End Youth and Young Adult Homelessness (October 2013)

 The Tacoma/Lakewood/Pierce County Continuum of Care incorporated the Plan to End Youth and Young Adult Homelessness into the Plan to End Homelessness in 2013, adding important goals towards creating a continuum of services to make youth homelessness rare, brief, and non-recurring in Pierce County.